Reporting Good Payment History for Renters Can Instantly Boost Their Credit Score

 What is the Impact of Rent Reporting on Your Credit Score?

-Goldman Sachs in the course of testing their new credit rent reporting program found that the average score of their participants increased by 42 points, going from a credit score of 616 to 658.
+While testing their new credit rent reporting program Goldman Sachs found the average score of their participants increased by 42 points, going from a credit score of 616 to 658.

 Compared to other strategies, this rent reporting program was happening instantly while other strategies could take months to show an impact.